What is CBC (Cannabichromene)?

 What is CBC?

-CBC is a lesser-known cannabinoid found in the cannabis plant but still has great potential.
-Unfortunately, scientists have not researched CBС as much as CBD or medicinal marijuana.
-THC took up a lot of resources over the years as scientists and researchers focused on its potential benefits and side effects.
-With recent changes in legislation, people started to look at CBD and CBC a bit more.
+CBC, short for Cannabichromene, is a non-intoxicating cannabinoid found in the cannabis plant and used to support the body’s supply of endocannabinoids that modulate appetite, sleep, and other body functions.
+CBC is a lesser-known cannabinoid found in the cannabis plant, but it still has great potential.
+Unfortunately, scientists have not researched CBС as much as CBD or other cannabinoids.
+THC has consumed significant resources over the years, as scientists and researchers have focused on its potential benefits and side effects.
+With recent changes in legislation, people have begun to look more closely at CBD and CBC.

-As the second most common cannabinoid in the cannabis plant, CBC is produced through a process that occurs enzymatically in the plant’s trichomes.
+CBC is produced through a process that occurs enzymatically in the plant’s trichomes.
 Cannabigerolic acid (CBGA) turns into cannabichromene acid (CBCA) using CBCA synthase.
 CBCA gets turned into CBC when it is exposed to heat through decarboxylation.

 What Are Cannabinoids Exactly?

-CBC and CBD: What Are the Differences?
+CBD and CBC: What Are the Differences?

 CBC and the Body

-1. Skin Benefits
+1. Skin

 2. Bone Development